Thank you to The Body Shop, our 2020 sponsor of the Youth Leadership Academy, for helping girls dream big.

 At the weekly club meetings, I lead a group of students in activities to educate and inspire us to use our voice and skills in our community.
 These activities include spreading awareness through social media and watching TED Talks about motivational women who have made changes.
 I also lead group discussions about what we all took away from the content.
 Throughout the upcoming year, we plan to attend San Diego’s annual Women’s March, and host a drive so people can donate feminine hygiene products for a local women’s shelter.

 The YLA allowed me to realize my potential and find the courage to create something in my community that I never thought I could have done.

 While doing so, I’ve become part of a strong network of support with the YLA members, who have become some of my closest friends.
 I continue to be inspired by them, and I will continue to strive to make my community and our world a better place.

 Bailey is a senior in high school in San Diego, California.
-In the summer of 2019, Bailey attended Plan International USA’s Youth Leadership Academy, which allowed her to expand her knowledge regarding youth leadership at a local and global level.
+In the summer of 2019, she attended Plan International USA’s Youth Leadership Academy, which allowed her to expand her knowledge regarding youth leadership at a local and global level.
 Bailey has a passion for social and economic justice, gender equity, and environmental sustainability.
-In 2020, the Youth Leadership Academy will convene 50-60 diverse students to address social issues, build a network, and create projects to help communities.
-The YLA is made possible through the support of our 2020 sponsor, The Body Shop.
+In 2020, the Youth Leadership Academy virtually convened 62 diverse students to address social issues, build a network and create projects to help communities.
+The YLA was made possible through the support of our 2020 sponsor, The Body Shop.